stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Description

-Identify stroke factors, build a predictive model that performs better than a baseline classification prediction.
+Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.

 #### 2. Deliverables